Witiko/doctoral-thesis/main.md

 In this chapter, I will report the results of my research of interpretable representations that enable explainable information retrieval:

-- In Section \ref{sec:representation-learning-interpretability}, I will
+- In Section~\vref{sec:representation-learning-interpretability}, I will
   describe my work in making neural representations of natural language words and math symbols more interpretable.

-- In Section \ref{sec:strengths-and-weaknesses}, I will describe my work in explaining the roles played by different math information retrieval systems when using rank-based fusion and learning-to-rank techniques.
+- In Section~\vref{sec:strengths-and-weaknesses}, I will describe my work in explaining the roles played by different math information retrieval systems when using rank-based fusion and learning-to-rank techniques.

-- In Section \ref{sec:interactive-visualizations}, I will describe my work in producing interactive visualizations of math information retrieval using interpretable document representations.
+- In Section~\vref{sec:interactive-visualizations}, I will describe my work in producing interactive visualizations of math information retrieval using interpretable document representations.